Dan Quayle: Early life, education, and career

 Quayle was born in Indianapolis, Indiana, to Martha Corinne (née Pulliam) and James Cline Quayle.
 He has sometimes been incorrectly referred to as James Danforth Quayle III.
 In his memoir he points out that his birth name was simply James Danforth Quayle.
 The name Quayle originates from the Isle of Man, where his great-grandfather was born.

 His maternal grandfather, Eugene C. Pulliam, was a wealthy and influential publishing magnate who founded Central Newspapers, Inc., and owned more than a dozen major newspapers, such as The Arizona Republic and The Indianapolis Star.
 James C. Quayle moved his family to Arizona in 1955 to run a branch of the family's publishing empire.

 After spending much of his youth in Arizona, Quayle returned to his native Indiana and graduated from Huntington North High School in Huntington in 1965.
-He then matriculated at DePauw University, where he received his B.A. degree in political science in 1969, was a 3-year letterman for the university's golf team (1967–69) and a member of the fraternity Delta Kappa Epsilon (Psi Phi chapter).
+He then matriculated at DePauw University, where he received his B.A. degree in political science in 1969, was the captain of the university golf team and a member of the fraternity Delta Kappa Epsilon (Psi Phi chapter).

 After graduation, Quayle joined the Indiana National Guard and served from 1969 to 1975, reaching the rank of sergeant; his joining meant that he was not subject to the draft.
 In 1970, while serving in the Guard, Quayle enrolled at Indiana University Robert H. McKinney School of Law.
 He was admitted under a program for students who could demonstrate "special factors" as his grades did not meet the regular admission standards.
 In 1974, Quayle earned a Juris Doctor (J.D.) degree.
 At Indiana University, he met his future wife, Marilyn, who was taking night classes at the same law school at the time.

 Quayle became an investigator for the Consumer Protection Division of the Office of the Indiana Attorney General in July 1971.
 Later that year, he became an administrative assistant to Governor Edgar Whitcomb.
 From 1973 to 1974, he was the Director of the Inheritance Tax Division of the Indiana Department of Revenue.
 After graduating from law school in 1974, Quayle worked as associate publisher of his family's newspaper, the Huntington Herald-Press.